 Mechanical properties of Composite-X vs post-curing

-Composite-X is completely different compared to any other resins developed by Liqcreate to date.
+Composite-X is completely different compared to any other 3D-Print resins developed by Liqcreate to date.
 It is a nano-micro ceramic reinforced composite material.
 The ceramic particles make the resin extremely stiff, strong and also reduces the shrinkage to an absolute minimum.
-The complete set of mechanical properties can be found here.
+The complete set of mechanical properties of composite can be found here.

 A whole set of post-processing options are tested by the Liqcreate engineers and a summary of the effect on the mechanical properties are explained below.
-All samples were UV post-cured at 60 degrees Celsius in a Wicked Engineering Curebox.
+All 3d-printed composite samples were UV post-cured at 60 degrees Celsius in a Wicked Engineering Curebox.
 The data sets in the middle and left were post-cured with UV light only with respectively 30 and 60 minutes.
 The data set on the right was thermally post-cured for 2 hours at 100 degrees Celsius in an conventional oven after a 60 minutes UV post-curing cycle.

-Resin & 3D-Printer compatibility
+Composite 3D-print resin & 3D-Printer compatibility

 Due to the ceramic particles in Composite-X, it has an abrasive effect on aluminum parts.
 The best equipment would be anodized aluminum or coated aluminum for the resin tanks.
 On the left side is a CNC milled aluminum platform which will have suffer from abrasion and on the right side a anodized aluminum platform which will not.